Homemade salsa verde is a staple in every Mexican kitchen, and it should be in yours too.

-- Once the skillet is hot, place the serrano chilies and tomatillos face down in the pan to sear, about 3-4 minutes.
+- Once the skillet is hot, place the serrano chiles and tomatillos face down in the pan to sear, about 3-4 minutes.
 Flip and do the same on the other side until each side is browned and the tomatillos are softened.
 Transfer the cooked tomatillos to a bowl and cover while you cook the rest.

 - Turn your oven to broil on high, and line a baking sheet with aluminum foil.
-Then, spread the serrano chilies and your tomatillos out evenly on the foil.
+Then, spread the serrano chiles and your tomatillos out evenly on the foil.
 Broil for 8-10 minutes, flipping halfway.
 This will slightly char the skins, but careful not to let them burn!

 - In the meantime, dice your onion, garlic, and cilantro.
 Add all of these to a food processor or blender.

 - Once the tomatillos and serrano chiles appear blackened and soft, remove from heat.
 De-stem and slice the chiles.
 Add these to the rest of the ingredients in your food processor or blender.

 - Pulse until all ingredients are chopped and mixed together to your preference, about 30-60 seconds (more time for a smoother salsa, and less for a chunkier texture).